weecology/lab-manual/WEecology:-New-Lab-Member-Onboarding.md

 # Day-to-Day Operations

 ## Computer Setup

+Tell Glenda if you need a new computer.

 Here's a basic checklist for computer privacy and security.
 For more info, check out the wiki page on [Computer Security and Privacy Resources](https://github.com/weecology/lab-wiki/wiki/Computer-Security-&-Privacy-Resources)